zzzprojects/docs/entityframework-extensions.net/pages/documentations/doc-v2/coalesce.md

 ---
 Name: Coalesce Option in Entity Framework Extensions
-MetaDescription: Learn how to use the Coalesce option in Entity Framework Extensions to prevent overwriting existing values with null during bulk operations.
+MetaDescription: Learn how to use the 'Coalesce' option in Entity Framework Extensions to prevent overwriting existing values with null during bulk operations.
 See examples, scenarios, and three configuration methods to keep your data safe and consistent.
-LastMod: 2025-08-13
+LastMod: 2025-08-17
 ---

-# Coalesce Option in Entity Framework Extensions /n Prevent null overwrites during updates
+# 🛡️ Coalesce Option in Entity Framework Extensions /n Ignore NULL values during updates

 The `Coalesce` option in Entity Framework Extensions lets you **keep the destination value** when the source value is `null`.